Quickly read this article, and you'll discover:

 As you can see, the connection between stress and weight runs deeper than we often realize, and the implications are serious.
 The best way to fight stress-related weight gain and protect your health is to reduce your stress levels, but modern life doesn’t make it easy!
 If you need support, I can help.

-I’m offering you a 30-day trial of my membership site.
-Here, you’ll find a number of powerful hypnosis and visualization sessions for effective stress reduction and long-lasting weight loss.
+I’m offering you a 30-day ultimate weight loss challenge, with 30 new sessions that will get you to easily lose the weight.
+Here, you’ll find over 100 powerful hypnosis and visualization sessions for effective stress reduction and long-lasting weight loss.

 The focus is on rooting out the subconscious causes of emotional eating, eliminating cravings, developing healthy habits, and learning positive responses to stress.